FreakC-Foundation/FreakC/TUTORIAL.md

 	end[]

 to properly exit the function.
+But technically, the function should works fine most of the time with out `end[]`.

 ### Differences
 By using `function[]`, you are actually creating a new Batch file, but by using `label[]`, it's just calling a label, so it grants more speed.
 But by using `label[]`, the function will be defined locally in that specific file, while `function[]` generates a whole new file, so it can be accessed by other files with the given path.